jojobear13/shinpokered/README.md

   - The 'bwoop' sfx now plays when registering pokemon with short names like "Onix"
   - Added missing sfx when leaving the trainer card screen
   - Fixed a bug in Rocket Hideout 1 map where a SFX plays every time the map loads
+  - The unused Trading Song has been fixed up and put back into use

 - Misc. fixes